yanochoa/chat-app-sentiment-analysis/README.md

 Sentiment — A module that uses the AFINN-165 wordlist and Emoji Sentiment Ranking to perform sentiment analysis on arbitrary blocks of input text.

-React — You know what React is..
-A very popular componenti-based JS DOM rendering framework for building scalable web applications.
+React — Popular component-based JS DOM rendering framework for building scalable web applications.